 They asked me if I would engage in a formal mediation.
 I told them that I don’t think we need a private mediator and that sitting down over a few beers would probably be more productive.

 The FNA disagreed.
-So we hired a private mediator, a well respected retired Court of Common Pleas judge, and split the cost.
+So we hired a private mediator, a well respected retired Court of Common Pleas judge, and split the cost of a mediation.

 Neil Brecher declined to attend.